shkeranen/Databricks_AzureBlobStorage/README.md

 3. Dataframes notebook was mounted to Azure Blob Storage by using security token.
 4. Files were written to Blob Storage.
 5. Files were read from Blob Storage.

+Languages used for this project has been Scala, Python and SQL.